jdonald/unity/README.md

 To add functionality to hands, either

-(1) query for all hands through LeapHandController.GetHandGameObjects() or
+(1) Query for all hands through LeapHandController.GetHandGameObjects() or
-(2) attach scripts to the UnityHand prefab.
+(2) Attach scripts to the UnityHand prefab.
 See examples of stuff you can attach to hands in Assets/Resources/LeapMotion/Scripts/ExtensionExamples

 ---